You can have patron saints of all sorts of things, like jobs, organisations and animals.

-Some people might mark St Andrew's Day by going to a special type of party called a ceilidh - pronounced "kay-lee" - where they do Scottish country dancing.
+Some people might mark St Andrew's Day by going to a special type of party called a ceilidh - pronounced "kay-lee" - where there's usually plenty of traditional Scottish country dancing.

-Traditional food may be eaten, like cullen skink - which is a type of fish soup - or lamb.
+Traditional food may be eaten, such as cullen skink - which is a type of fish soup - or lamb.